 The device will restart as soon as the OOBE ZDP updates are completed to implement the device name change if you have used a custom Device naming convention in your Autopilot profile.
 (This restart is an indication that the device has picked up the Autopilot profile)

-If a device has picked up the Autopilot profile and custom branding is configured in Azure, CloudExperienceHost process will render the custom Azure sign-in page.
-(This custom branded Azure sign-in page confirms the device has successfully picked up the Autopilot profile)
+If a device has picked up the Autopilot profile and custom branding is configured in Azure, the CloudExperienceHost process will render the custom Azure sign-in page.
+(This custom-branded Azure sign-in page confirms the device has successfully picked up the Autopilot profile)

 If the Autopilot check is returned false, the device starts the consumer OOBE flow, and the end-user is presented with the EULA screen followed by the default Sign-in with Microsoft Azure sign-in page instead.

-You need to check the autopilot profile assignment status and device membership in such a case.
+In such a case, you need to check the autopilot profile assignment status and device membership.

-Post checking and verification, if you are running Windows 10 1809, you can restart at this point which will cause the AutopilotManager to re-download the profile and start again.
+After checking and verifying, if you are running Windows 10 1809, you can restart at this point, which will cause AutopilotManager to re-download the profile and start again.

 Does the custom branded Sign-in page confirm autopilot provisioning?

 For a user-driven normal autopilot deployment, the device will still show you the custom branded sign-in page if you have deleted the pre-created Azure AD object.
-Still, provisioning will resort to the normal OOBE AAD joining the flow.
-I have this mentioned in my previous Autopilot post here.
+Provisioning will resort to the normal OOBE AAD joining the flow.
+I mentioned this in my previous Autopilot post here.

 The device properties under the Windows Autopilot device are shown below.